 Your kitchen appliances come in contact with food every day, so keep them clean and sanitized to protect your health, as well as prevent mold and germ growth.
 Kitchen appliances can be a challenge to clean after constant use.
-This guide will show you how to clean each one in a few easy steps.
+This guide shows you how to clean different types of appliances in a few easy steps.

 Your refrigerator houses both raw and cooked foods, as well as drinks and other items.
 It’s important to keep it hygienic.

 - The easiest way to give it a thorough cleaning is to begin by removing all the food, the shelves and the drawers.

 - Soak the drawers and shelves in water and dish soap while you wipe down the interior from the top down.

 - Soap and water works best when cleaning the interior.
 Never use disinfectant cleaners like bleach, which can taint your food.

 Start the self-cleaning feature on your oven or manually give it a deep clean.
 Be sure to follow manufacturer's instruction when using a chemical to clean your oven.
 Most oven cleaners come in sprays that can be applied to the inside of the oven.
 Leave on as directed by the manufacturer.
 To remove, work in a well-ventilated area and use gloves to protect your hands from chemicals.